-In the first of a new proptech series featuring the technology being adopted by property professionals, William Taylor, finance and operations director of Braemar Estates, explains why he loves his 3D camera.
+In the first of a new proptech series featuring the technology being adopted by property professionals, David Martin and William Taylor, finance and operations director of Braemar Estates, take a look at the latest 3D camera.

 - Product: Matterport Pro 3D, the latest is the Pro2

 - Maker: Matterport, founded in 2011, based in California

 - Price: £2,795 – £3,295 plus various image processing and cloud storage subscriptions from £399/year to £1,199/year

 - Browse: matterport.com

 Challenge: With the vast majority of initial property searches taking place online and decisions on which homes to view being made based on an initial impression from photographs and property descriptions, it is becoming increasingly important to give a complete picture of a property to potential buyers or tenants right from the outset.